agile-ts/agile/README.md

 To properly use AgileTs, in a UI-Framework we need to install **two** packages.

-- The _Core Package_, which acts as the brain of AgileTs and manages all our States
+- The _Core Package_, which acts as the brain of AgileTs and manages all your States
   ```
   npm install @agile-ts/core
   ```

-- and a _fitting Integration_ for our preferd UI-Framework.
+- and a _fitting Integration_ for your preferd UI-Framework.
 In my case the [React Integration](https://www.npmjs.com/package/@agile-ts/react).
   Check [here](https://agile-ts.org/docs/frameworks) if your desired Framework is supported, too.
   ```
   npm install @agile-ts/react